emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 Previously, if you were npm-linking an addon that had itself npm-linked a dependency, Ember CLI would fail to find it.
 This is now fixed.

-#### `crossdomain.xml` from blueprints
+#### `crossdomain.xml` removed for new applications

-`crossdomain.xml` was originally introduced to limit vulnerabilities with using the Flash Player, by declaring which servers it could connect to outside the one currently hosting it.
+`crossdomain.xml` was originally introduced to limit vulnerabilities when using the Flash Player.
+It did this by declaring which hosts the Flash Player could connect to outside the one hosting the file.
 Browsers have since disabled Flash for security reasons, rendering the file moot.
-Ember CLI 2.18 will no longer generate the file when generating new applications.
+Ember CLI 2.18 will no longer generate the file for new applications.

-#### ESLint default configuration and overriding

-* #7443 Use overrides for a single .eslintrc.js. @rwjblue
-* #7455 Add eslint-plugin-ember to default linting config. @rwjblue

-I guess the biggest user-facing change is the ESLint thing.
-We now only have a single .eslintrc.js file and that includes eslint-plugin-ember by default.

-#### Deprecations in Ember CLI 2.18

-Ember CLI 2.18 does not introduce new deprecations

 For more details on the changes in Ember CLI 2.18 and detailed upgrade instructions, please review the [Ember CLI 2.18.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v2.18.0).